Back to School Information

 Veracross allows you to view your child’s schedule, attendance, and grades.
-Your log-in information for Veracross and details will be emailed to you in August.
-You can access Veracross from the Parents section on this website.
-Medical Records
+Your log-in information for Veracross and details were emailed to you in August.
+You can access Veracross from the Parents section on this website or by clicking here.

 You may access your child's health records on Magnus Healthcare.